Ericson2314/rust-papers/README.md

 Additionally, any unborrowed lvalue is a subtype of its borrowed equivalent.
 This is needed for control flow merges as I talked about above; the shared successor needs to conservatively prohibit access to potentially-borrowed locations.
-(In the example but `map1` and `map2` would need to be borrowed at `D0`.)
+(In the example above `map1` and `map2` would need to be borrowed at `D0`.)
 ```
 SubBorrowUniquely:
   ──────────────────────────────────────
   T <: BorrowedMut<'a, T₁>
 ```
-Note, I think It should be possible to achieve this with an "lvalue cast" instead of subtyping if that is desired.
+Note, I think it should be possible to achieve this with an "lvalue cast" instead of subtyping if that is desired.

-The crucial attribute of `BorrowedMut<T>` is any lvalue of it cannot be inspected in any way.
+The crucial attribute of `BorrowedMut<T>` is that lvalues of it cannot be inspected in any way.
 There has been some talk of non-movable types, so I will presume the existence of a `Move` trait whose sole purpose is to gate the use the consume operand.
-While we're at it, one might as also make `Uninit<_>: !Move` so the `uninit` constant can be dispensed with.
+While we're at it, one might as well also make `Uninit<_>: !Move` so the `uninit` constant can be dispensed with.
 If the new trait sounds like mission creep, it is perfectly possible to also just dispense with the `Move` trait and special-case prohibit `BorrowedMut` (and `Uninit` too) from being consumed.

 Now we have enough in place for unique reference introduction.